Do you research and make plans pre-trip?

 Leaving the decision making till we got there wouldn’t have added anything further to the mix and as it developed, we were able to stop off for the first walk to Morans Falls, which was situated on the entrance road in, without any back tracking.

-Pre-planning can make optimum use of time but can the anticipation lead to false expectations?
+Pre-trip planning can make optimum use of time but can the anticipation lead to false expectations?

 Certainly in the case of my father, where he’d spend 11 months of the year poring over travel agent brochures dreaming of white sandy beaches, blue skies and verdant horizons the anticipation of the long awaited holiday could end up being more of a thrill than the real thing.
 The pressure for such a holiday to fulfil the dream of a total getaway far from work amounts to virtually an unachievable expectation.